-Protective styles can help hair growth as they lay the foundation for a low manipulation hair option.
-But, if your style of choice is installed too tightly, you can end up with breakage and bumps along the hairline.
+Protective styles can help hair growth as they lay the foundation for a low-manipulation hair option.
+But if your style of choice is installed too tightly, you can end up with breakage and bumps along the hairline.
 If you start to feel like your twists are too tight, let your stylist know.
-If you see any breakage or irritation post-appointment, treat your edges with Jamaican castor oil (this is good for eyebrows, too) or an edge control gel like The Mane Choice's Laid Back Effortlessly Edge Control that promises to lay down your baby hairs while stimulating growth.
+If you see any breakage or irritation post-appointment, treat your edges with Jamaican castor oil (this is good for eyebrows, too) or an edge control gel, like The Mane Choice's Laid Back Effortlessly Edge Control, that promises to lay down your baby hairs while stimulating growth.

-Maintain Your Scalp's Health
+Maintain Scalp Health

 Post-twist installation, you'll want to have an oil or spray on hand to keep your scalp moisturized and flake-free.
-Mielle Organics Mint Almond Oil is a fan favorite, with peppermint oil meant to soothe dry scalps and almond oil meant to seal in moisture.
+Mielle Organics' Mint Almond Oil is a fan favorite, with peppermint oil meant to soothe dry scalps and almond oil meant to seal in moisture.
 But McClean reminds us, "Oiling your scalp is great, however, some oils may cause build-up."

-Don't Forget To Cleanse On Your Wash Day
+Don't Forget To Cleanse

 The last (but very essential step) is to follow up with a deep conditioner—preferably a leave-in with slip—and then a trim.

-Now, that we've gone through the process.
-Let's get some hair inspiration.
+Now that we've gone through the process, let's get some hair inspiration.

 Whether Dear White People's Ashley Blaine Featherson is rocking her natural coils, a fly ponytail, or twisted ponytails and laid baby hairs, she gives me hair envy.